 - One month of reserves is one month of principal, interest, taxes, and insurance (PITI)

 - Little to no payment shock (5% or less in an increase from rent payment and/or $100)

 - Significant additional income not used as qualifying income such as a part-time job with at least a year of seasoning

 - Residual Income which means borrowers have extra income after paying all of their debt

 - Larger down payment than the minimum down payment required

-Borrowers who need to qualify for a mortgage with lower credit scores and/or bad credit via manual underwriting with a direct lender with no overlays, please contact us at Gustan Cho Associates at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Borrowers who need to qualify for a mortgage with lower credit scores and/or bad credit via manual underwriting with a direct lender with no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.